What your Introverted Colleagues Want You to Know featured image

 ~ 5 minute read

-Curious how to collaborate better with your co-workers who have lower extraversion or are less extraverted?
+Curious how to collaborate better with your co-workers who are introverts (or are less extraverted)?
 It’s a question that often gets overlooked in the sea of articles and tips about “bringing out the extravert in others” and “getting introverts to speak up.”
-We often place the burden of change on low extraverts, but the responsibility of collaboration should be shared equally.
-Understanding how to work effectively with low extraverts can lead to a more productive and inclusive workplace.
-So, let’s dive in and explore the world of low extraversion, break down misconceptions, and learn how to connect with our introspective colleagues.
+We often place the burden of change on introverts, but the responsibility of collaboration should be shared equally.
+Understanding how to work effectively with introverts can lead to a more productive and inclusive workplace.
+So, let’s explore the world of extraversion, break down misconceptions, and learn how to connect with our introspective colleagues.

 High Extraversion vs. Low Extraversion

-Before we delve into the specifics of working with low extraverts, let’s clarify what high extraversion and low extraversion mean.
+Before we get into the specifics of working with introverts, let’s clarify what high extraversion and low extraversion mean.

 Extraversion is one of the key dimensions of personality and behavioral styles.
 In the Predictive Index®, Extraversion is called the B factor.
 Individuals with a strong need for working with and through others are considered to have high Extraversion (high B) and tend to be outgoing, sociable, and energized by social interactions.
 They thrive in group environments and are quick to speak up and share their thoughts.

 On the other hand, low extraversion (low B) individuals are more reserved, introspective, and prefer solitude while working or one-on-one interactions over group settings.
 They may find social interactions more draining and need time alone to recharge more frequently.
 Low extraverts often think deeply before speaking and may take longer to process information or make decisions.
-But their superpower is in their natural tendency for analytical thinking.
+Their superpower is in their natural tendency for analytical thinking.
+Many individuals with lower extraversion actually make extraordinary leaders because of their ability to listen and critically assess problems.

 Now that we’ve defined the terms, let’s tackle some common misconceptions about working with low extraverts.

 1. Low Extraverts Don’t Like People: It’s a common misconception that low extraverts are anti-social hermits.
-In reality, having lower extraversion doesn’t automatically make someone an introvert.
+While that may be true for some, in reality, having lower extraversion doesn’t automatically make someone a full-blown introvert.
 Low extraverts may prefer solitude at times, but it doesn’t mean they dislike people or are inherently shy.
 They simply have different preferences for social interaction, especially in the workplace.
 Assuming they want zero interaction is a misconception.

 2. Low Extraverts are Uncaring: While low extraverts may communicate more succinctly and directly, it doesn’t mean they lack feelings or care less than their boisterous colleagues.
 They often have deep emotions but express them in their own unique way, which you’ll see more often in a one-on-one setting rather than group forums.
 What’s great about the low extravert communication style is that you never need to second guess what is being said– they mean what they say.
 Economical communication doesn’t equal lack of caring.